KoaChang/persuasion-rl/docs/FINAL_EVALUATION_GUIDE.md

 ## Statistical Analysis

-With 1,700 test prompts, you have strong statistical power:
+With 115 test prompts, you have reasonable statistical power for detecting meaningful differences:

 ### Win Rate Analysis